ethereumclassic/ethereumclassic.github.io/content/blog/2023-04-05-response-to-forbes-article-about-ethereum-classic/index.zh.md

 ### Our response:

 This part is largely correct, but again, seems to imply a misconception.
 Ethereum Classic is practically the same as Ethereum.
-Users, who have accounts, balances, and utilize dapps, and developers, who write and deploy smart contracts on ETC, experience no difference when using ETH or ETC.
+Users, who have accounts, balances, and utilize dapps, and developers, who write and deploy smart contracts on ETC, experience practically no difference when using ETH or ETC.

 Under the hood, though, the consensus mechanism that keeps all machines participating in the network is, indeed, different as Ethereum has migrated to proof of stake from proof of work.